-The GED Update page will provide the most up-to-date information concerning the State of Ohio GED Office.
+The HSE ppdate page will provide the most up-to-date information concerning the State of Ohio HSE Office.

-- August 24, 2017, Currently, voucher codes are available through your local Career Technical Planning District (CTPD) office for first time computer based test takers only for the GED® test.
+- Currently, voucher codes are available through your local Career Technical Planning District (CTPD) office for first time computer based test takers only for the GED®, and TASC test.
 The voucher codes will expire June 30, 2018.
-Additional information is forth coming.

 - August 2017, the Ohio Department of Education has approved GED, HiSET, and TASC to become the testing assessment companies for the High School Equivalency test for the State of Ohio.
 Additional information will be forthcoming.
 Continue to check our website for updates.

 - On June 14, 2016, Gov. John R. Kasich signed into law under Sub.
 House Bill 113 changes to the GED Office.
 The primary goal of these changes is to increase options for test takers.
 The law will not go into effect until Sept.
 14, 2016.
 The changes are as follows:

 - Allow the Ohio Department of Education to approve at least two nationally recognized high school equivalency tests.
 Testing assessments being considered: GED, HiSET and TASC;